MoLiYue/FPGA-Switch/README.md

-# The Design of Streamlined Ethernet Switch Based on FPGA
+# The Design of Simplified Ethernet Switch Based on FPGA

 ##